i2bc/PCa-gene-based_vs_gene-free/README.md

 The toolbox contains for now the modules below:

+- kamratMask which takes a k-mer count table as input, and selects/removes the k-mers in a given fasta file
 - kamratMerge which takes a k-mer count table as input, and merge k-mers into longer contigs according to their overlap
 - kamratNorm which takes a k-mer count table as input, and normalize k-mer counts
 - kamratReduce which takes a k-mer count table as input, and evaluates the performance of each k-mer according to different metrics